Continuing Education Activity

 - Identify the etiology of cervical dislocations.

-- Describe the evaluation including imaging associated with cervical dislocations.
+- Describe the evaluation, including imaging associated with cervical dislocations.

 - Review the treatment and management options available for cervical dislocations.

 Trauma to the cervical spine encompasses a wide spectrum of injury, ranging from muscular strain, capsular or ligament sprain/tear, to facet subluxations or dislocations with or without fracture.
 Cervical dislocations have classically been associated with traumatic spinal cord injuries.
-These injuries can cause spinal cord compression and dramatic neurological deficits, and the severity of the injury is dependent upon multiple factors.
+These injuries can cause spinal cord compression and dramatic neurological deficits, and the severity of the injury depends on multiple factors.
 These can include the force applied to cause the injury, the extent of damage to the stabilizing osseous and soft tissue structures of the cervical spine, patient age, syndromic issues, bone quality, and underlying patient comorbidities.

 Cervical dislocations can occur in two locations; axial, consisting of the occipitocervical (occiput/C1) and atlantoaxial articulation (C1/C2), and subaxial, which includes from C2/C3 to C7/T1.
 Acquired instability causing dislocations can occur in the axial spine and can be seen in the pediatric population.
 However, The majority of these dislocations are secondary to a traumatic event, and about 75% occur in the subaxial spine.
 Most subaxial dislocations are associated with males, high energy mechanisms in younger patients, such as a motor vehicle collision.
-However, cervical dislocations are commonly associated with low energy mechanisms in the elderly population, such as a fall from standing height.
+However, cervical dislocations are commonly associated with low energy mechanisms in the elderly population, such as falling from standing height.
 Special consideration should be given to the pediatric population in the setting of cervical trauma due to the increase in the likelihood of spinal cord injury and lethality associated with cervical trauma.
 Patients younger than 8 years old are more susceptible to cervical spine injury due to larger head size, weaker muscles, and increased ligamentous laxity.

 Axial cervical dislocations can occur from traumatic or atraumatic etiologies.
 Atraumatic or acquired occipitocervical instability is typically seen in patients with Down syndrome and is rarely symptomatic.
 Traumatic occipitocervical dislocation is a severe injury in which patients rarely survive because of brainstem destruction.
 Atlantoaxial dislocation typically occurs from degenerative conditions such as rheumatoid arthritis, Down syndrome, or via trauma from odontoid fractures (C2), atlas fractures (C1), or transverse ligament injury.

 In the setting of trauma, cervical dislocations may lead to compression and injury to the spinal cord.
 The primary injury to the cord occurs by damaging the neural tissue from direct trauma.
-The secondary injury to the spinal cord can be as important, or more important than the initial injury.
-The secondary trauma comes from injury to the adjacent tissue/structures, and this leads to an abundant inflammatory response causing decreased local perfusion, cytokine release, apoptosis, lipid peroxidation, and hematoma formation.
+The secondary injury to the spinal cord can be as important or more important than the initial injury.
+The secondary trauma comes from injury to the adjacent tissue/structures, leading to an abundant inflammatory response causing decreased local perfusion, cytokine release, apoptosis, lipid peroxidation, and hematoma formation.
 Steroids are used to try and prevent this secondary injury by improving perfusion and decrease free radical formation leading to decreased inflammation.
 Two common associated conditions with acute spinal cord injury that one should always be cognizant of are spinal shock and neurogenic shock.
 Neurogenic shock can lead to bradycardia and hypotension due to decreased sympathetic outflow, which can further potentiate spinal cord injury due to hypoperfusion.

 History and Physical